autogluon/autogluon/docs/tutorials/multimodal/multimodal_text_tabular.md

 ## Book Price Prediction Data

-For demonstration, we use the book price prediction dataset from the [MachineHack Salary Prediction Hackathon](https://www.machinehack.com/hackathons/predict_the_price_of_books/overview).
+For demonstration, we use the book price prediction dataset from the [MachineHack Book Price Prediction Hackathon](https://www.machinehack.com/hackathons/predict_the_price_of_books/overview).
 Our goal is to predict a book's price given various features like its author, the abstract, the book's rating, etc.

 ```{.python .input}
 !mkdir -p price_of_books